the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </div>
 ~~~~~~~~

 In theory the list would get sorted by one of the functions.
 But the default sort is set to `NONE`.
 So far no one executes the `onSort()` method to change the `sortKey`.
-Let's extend the Table with a header row that uses Sort components in columns to sort each column.
+Let's extend the Table with a row of headers that use Sort components in columns to sort each column.

 {lang=javascript}
 ~~~~~~~~